SEVEN STEPS TO THE REST OF GOD

 The latter rain revival is upon us now but a much greater outpouring is yet to come.

-Ask ye of the Lord rain in the time of the latter [harvest] rain; so the Lord shall make bright clouds, and give them showers of rain, to every one grass in the field.
+Ask the LORD for rain in the time of the latter rain.
+The LORD will make flashing clouds; He will give them showers of rain, grass in the field for everyone.
 (Zechariah 10:1)

-Be glad then, ye children of Zion, and rejoice in the Lord your God: for he hath given you the former rain moderately, and he will cause to come down for you the rain, the former rain, and the latter rain in the first month.
+Be glad then, you children of Zion, and rejoice in the LORD your God; for He has given you the former rain faithfully, and He will cause the rain to come down for you—the former rain, and the latter rain in the first month.
 (Joel 2:23)

-Be patient therefore, brethren, unto the coming of the Lord.
-Behold, the husbandman waiteth for the precious fruit of the earth, and hath long patience for it, until he receive the early and latter rain.
+Therefore be patient, brethren, until the coming of the Lord.
+See how the farmer waits for the precious fruit of the earth, waiting patiently for it until it receives the early and latter rain.
 (James 5:7)

 The end-time ministry of the two loaves of Pentecost is portrayed in the two witnesses of Revelation, Chapter 11.
 The two witnesses portray in symbolic form the Head and the Body of Christ bearing the Divine, latter-rain testimony of the last days.